stakater/developer-handbook/architecture/object-calisthenics.md

 No class over 50 lines and no package over 10 files.
 Well, it depends on you, but I think you could change the number of lines from 50 to 150.

 The idea behind this rule is that long files are harder to read, harder to understand, and harder to maintain.

+Classes over 50 lines usually do more than one thing, which makes them harder to understand and harder to reuse.
+50-line classes have the added benefit of being visible on one screen without scrolling, which makes them easier to grasp quickly.

+What’s challenging about creating such small classes is that there are often groups of behaviors that make logical sense together.
+This is where we need to leverage packages.
+As your classes become smaller and have fewer responsibilities, and as you limit package size, you’ll start to see that packages represent clusters of related classes that work together to achieve a goal.
+Packages, like classes, should be cohesive and have a purpose.
+Keeping those packages small forces them to have a real identity.
+If the real identity comes out to more than 50 lines, that is ok.
+This is software engineering; there is no black and white- as Uncle Bob regularly stresses, our craft is about trade-offs.

 ## References